Creating User Menu Portlet

 - Logout: a link button that would log out the current user.

-Creating UserMenu
+Creating UserMenu Class

-class to represent the logic part of the user menu portlet.
-The class is saved in the file /wwwroot/blog/protected/components/UserMenu.php
+We create the UserMenu class to represent the logic part of the user menu portlet.
+The class is saved in the file /wwwroot/blog/protected/components/UserMenu.php which has the following content:

 Yii::import('zii.widgets.CPortlet'); class UserMenu extends CPortlet { public function init() { $this->title=CHtml::encode(Yii::app()->user->name); parent::init(); } protected function renderContent() { $this->render('userMenu'); } }